adudu21isme/rbxrulebreakers/README.md

 **Terminated users are likely to be removed from the list.
 If a user was terminated but has been unterminated and was in the list, you can request for them to be readded.**

 # ❓Quick FAQ
-Q: "You're adding everyone onto the list!"
+Q: "You're adding everyone into the list!"

-A: We do not "add everyone" onto the list, we only add users which have exploited in roblox games, ERP'ed or do terrible actions.
+A: We do not "add everyone" into the list, we only add users which have exploited in roblox games, ERP'ed or do terrible actions.
 We have responsible individuals reviewing reports and such.
 Users are flagged for review if they are friends with any bad account on the list.
 If you really do not trust such a list, you are not forced to use it.

 Q: What is this for?